ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Administrative Metadata**

-The administrative metadata focusses on managing the resources such as creation or acquisition of the data, rights management, and disposition.
+The Administrative Metadata focuses on managing the resources such as creation or acquisition of the data, rights management, and disposition.

 ### **Dataset**